comixed/comixed/ARCHITECTURE.md

 # Architecture

-This document seeks to describe the big picture architecture of the ComixEd application.
+This document seeks to describe the big picture architecture of the ComiXed application.

 ## Working With Comic Files